by Brandon Summers | July 21, 2018

 My dad is lawyer.
 He knows what to do, so I’m reassured that things will be fine (and I’m glad he’s not pissed).
 But in the meantime, I’m just stuck in cell with a bunch of strangers that I have no intention of talking to or befriending.
 The adrenaline begins to wear off and it becomes apparent that the cell is cold— like really cold.
 The previous occupants stuck toilet paper in the ceiling vent to restrict the airflow.
 Everybody was pinned to a wall and curled into the fetal position to conserve body heat.
 The lucky ones had secured a roll of toilet paper as a makeshift pillow.
 I found a spot in one corner of the room, curled into a ball, and pretended to sleep.
 But it was impossible to sleep.
 I was on a cement floor, the lights were always on, and it was probably 65 degrees in that room.
 It was dull and miserable.
 I’m just glad that I didn’t have to take a shit.

-In addition to the cold, it became apparent was that there was no clock– no way to tell time.
+In addition to the cold, it became apparent that there was no clock.
+There was no way to tell time.
 Some of the people in the cell would call a friend just to ask the time.
 And since there was no natural sunlight and the lights were always on, I became disoriented pretty quickly.
 I couldn’t discern between 15 minutes or an hour.
-What little “sleep” I got was interrupted by a phone call or the toilet flushing; and there was this annoying dude who kept whining about being locked up for 2-3 days.
+What little “sleep” I got was interrupted by a phone call or the toilet flushing; and there was an annoying guy in his late twenties who kept whining about being locked up for 2-3 days.
 He was in search of a captive audience, but everyone was doing their best to ignore him.
 Occasionally the cell door would open.
 It was either to let someone out on bail or to serve a meal.
 I was hoping that my name would be called soon since my dad was on top of this situation.
 That wasn’t the case.

 Unfortunately, it takes time to process “inmates”.
 That process means that no one is getting out any sooner than 12 hours.
 Even though my dad was in contact with the bail bondsmen as soon as I called him, I didn’t appear in the system.
 The bondsmen situation was eventually worked out and I was told I would be out in a few hours.
 It was just a waiting game now.
 In the meantime, I was just doing my best to pretend to sleep and ignore the guy who wouldn’t stop talking.
 I believe I received two meals while I was in holding.
 The portions were small and I gave my milk away since I’m lactose intolerant.
 Eventually the cell door opened and my name was called.
 I pretended not to be excited, but my entire body wanted to race out the door.
 I was going home.